Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Advantages of DNNs with Singularity

 \subsection{Sub-optimality of Linear Estimators}

 We discuss sub-optimality of some of other standard methods in estimating piecewise smooth functions.
-To this end, we consider a class of \textit{linear estimators}. \begin{definition}[Linear Estimator] The class contains any estimators with the following formulation:
+To this end, we consider a class of \textit{linear estimators}. \begin{definition}[Linear Estimator] The class contains any estimators written as

 where $\Upsilon_i$ is an arbitrary measurable function which depends on $X_1,...,X_n$. \end{definition} Linear estimators include various popular estimators such as kernel ridge regression, sieve regression, spline regression, and Gaussian process regression.
 If a regression model is a linear sum of (not necessarily orthogonal) basis functions and its parameter is a minimizer of the sum of square losses, the model is a linear estimator.
-Linear estimators have been studied extensively (e.g. \cite{donoho1998minimax,korostelev2012minimax}, particularly Section 6 in \cite{korostelev2012minimax}), and the results can be adapted to our setting, thereby providing the following results.
+Linear estimators have been studied extensively (e.g. \cite{donoho1998minimax} and \cite{korostelev2012minimax}, particularly Section 6 in \cite{korostelev2012minimax}), and the results can be adapted to our setting, thereby providing the following results.

 In the following, we prove the sub-optimality of linear estimators: \begin{proposition}[Sub-Optimality of Linear Estimators] For any $\alpha,\beta \geq 1$ and $D \in \N$, we obtain